 Pac

-Pac: The Voice of West Coast Hip Hop
+Pac: The Definitive Voice of West Coast Hip Hop

-Tupac Amaru Shakur, known professionally as 2Pac or simply Pac, was an American rapper and actor who became one of the most influential figures in hip hop history.
-Hailing from Los Angeles, California, his posthumous album sales exceed 75 million records worldwide, cementing his status as a global music icon.
+Tupac Amaru Shakur, known professionally as 2Pac or simply Pac, was an American rapper and actor who became one of the most influential figures in music history.
+Hailing from the West Coast, his seminal album All Eyez on Me is certified Diamond by the RIAA, solidifying his legacy as a top-selling artist whose work continues to resonate globally.

 Early career